 Offers are available online at tasonline.tafe.wa.edu.au and will be emailed.

-Late applications will be accepted via tasonline.tafe.wa.edu.au for most courses, but some courses will no longer be available if filled through the main intake of applications.
-Students are encouraged to apply during the main intake to maximise the chance in gaining a place in their preferred course.
+Late applications will be accepted for most courses, but some courses will no longer be available if filled through the main intake of applications.
+Students are encouraged to apply during the main intake of applications to maximise the chance of success.

 Waitlist applications will be accepted for courses not filled through the main intake and late applications.
 Not all courses will be available during this period, and applications will only be considered if places are still available.